Ayurveda for Mental Clarity: Clear Brain Fog by Body Type

 Ayurveda attributes mental fog primarily to ama (digestive toxins) clouding the mind, weak agni (digestive fire) failing to produce clear mental energy, and dosha imbalances affecting the channels that carry nutrients to the brain (manovaha srotas).

-Brahmi (Bacopa monnieri) is traditionally considered the foremost herb for mental clarity and memory.
+Brahmi (Bacopa monnieri) is traditionally the foremost herb for mental clarity and memory.
 Shankhpushpi supports calm focus, ashwagandha helps with stress-related fog, and gotu kola (mandukparni) supports overall cognitive function.
 Consult a practitioner before starting herbs.

 Dietary changes and daily practices like tongue scraping, warm water, and meditation may produce gradual improvements over time.
-Herbal support typically requires consistent use over several weeks.
+Herbal support typically needs consistent use over several weeks.
 Individual results vary, and deeper imbalances may require professional guidance.

 This article is for educational purposes only and reflects traditional Ayurvedic perspectives alongside selected research.
 It is not medical advice.
 Always consult a qualified healthcare provider before acting on any information presented here.